 I Created a Nonprofit Organization

-My confidence in my abilities has definitely grown since going abroad.
-While at Korea University, I met many motivational people who invested a lot of time outside of class into different entrepreneurial activities.
+My confidence in my abilities has grown since going abroad.
+While at Korea University, I met many motivational people who invested much time outside of class into different entrepreneurial activities.
 I’ve always known that I wanted to start a business and that I wanted to help others in whatever I did, which is why I studied entrepreneurship in school.
-But being surrounded by a group of individuals who were working hard to build their own companies pushed me to start thinking of what I wanted to build.
+But being surrounded by a group of individuals who were working hard to build their own organizations pushed me to start thinking of what I wanted to create.

 That is why I’m currently working on building a nonprofit called BalangNyal Foundation.
-My goal is to build an organization that provides women with the hygiene, clothing and wellness products and provides resources that could empower them to grow as individuals and recognize the opportunities available for them.
-I’m thankful for my study abroad experience for giving me the confidence to take that step to start building.
+My goal is to create an organization that provides women and girls in need with personal care products and provides resources that could empower them to grow as individuals and recognize the opportunities available to them.
+I’m thankful for my study abroad experience for giving me the confidence to take those first steps to start building.